 If you have been injured at work, chances are you have more questions than answers right now – and understandably so.
 Georgia Workers’ compensation laws are complex and vary drastically from the laws regarding other types of personal injuries.
+Fortunately, Jessica has plenty of experience handling workers’ compensation claims and is prepared to answer any questions you may have.
+Below is a summary of Georgia workers’ compensation laws, common types of workers’ compensation cases, what you can recover, and common reasons insurance companies deny workers’ compensation claims.
+Of course, this is no substitute for directly consulting with an attorney.

 One of the most common misconceptions is that if you pursue workers’ compensation or if you hire an attorney, you are suing your employer.
 In reality, however, Georgia law actually prohibits you from suing your employer for injuries you sustained on the job.
 This is true even if it was your employer’s fault.
 If you have been injured on the job, Georgia law states that the only avenue for recovery is by filing a claim for workers’ compensation benefits with one exception – you may have an additional claim against an independent third party who is responsible for your injuries.